-Notes: Plotted points are marginal means.
+Note: Plotted points are marginal means.
 Bars denote 95% confidence intervals.
-Standard errors are clustered by respondent.
-Other conjoint attributes omitted from the plot.
-For tabluar results, see the APSR Dataverse repository, Full Model Results Tables, Table III.
+Standard errors are clustered by the respondent.
+Other conjoint attributes are omitted from the plot.
+For tabular results, see the APSR Dataverse repository, Full Model Results Tables, Table III.

-Coming back to the question of effect sizes, the rejection of Russians and the preference for Ukrainians after the war broke out (and the rejection of Chinese in both Japan and South Korea, see Figure A3 in the online Supplementary Materials) exceed the magnitude of all individual attributes-with the exception of being a doctor or of being unemployed or lacking any language skills.
+Coming back to the question of effect sizes, the rejection of Russians and the preference for Ukrainians after the war broke out (and the rejection of Chinese in both Japan and South Korea, see Supplementary Figure A3) exceed the magnitude of all individual attributes-with the exception of being a doctor or of being unemployed or lacking any language skills.
 This reflects the widespread sympathy toward Ukrainians and the generous welcome they received upon migration to Western and Eastern Europe after the outbreak of the war, irrespective of other desirable attributes of migrants such as profession or language skills.
-In other words, the rivalry effect varies with the intensity of the rivalry/alliance (see also Appendix E) and is thus particularly pronounced in extreme cases such as during the Ukraine war or the threat posed by China to its neighbors in East Asia-and presumably during the Cold War, the Vietnam War, and other such intense historical conflicts.
+In other words, the rivalry effect varies with the intensity of the rivalry/alliance (see also Supplementary Appendix E) and is thus particularly pronounced in extreme cases such as during the Ukraine war or the threat posed by China to its neighbors in East Asia and presumably during the Cold War, the Vietnam War, and other such intense historical conflicts.

-This over-time experimental evidence demonstrates that the country-of-origin effect for the same two countries changes as the intensity of rivalry/alliance increases, while other country-of-origin characteristics, including regime type, the appeal of Ukrainian and Russian popular culture, or the frequency and nature of respondents' previous encounters with Ukrainians/Russians all remain constant.
-We note here that Bansak et al. (2023) also find that Ukrainian refugees are far more welcome in 2022 than they were in a previous experimental study with an identical design that they had conducted in 2016.
+This over-time experimental evidence demonstrates that the country-of-origin effect for the same two countries changes as the intensity of rivalry/alliance increases, while other country-of-origin characteristics, including regime type, the appeal of Ukrainian or Russian popular culture, or the frequency and nature of respondents' previous encounters with Ukrainians or Russians all remain constant.
+We note here that Bansak, Hainmueller, and Hangartner (2023) also find that Ukrainian refugees are far more welcome in 2022 than they were in their previous experimental study with an identical design conducted in 2016.

 We do, however, have to be concerned about ignorability, one of the conditions for a valuable UESD mentioned above.
 We observe some imbalance in the sample composition before and after the invasion of Ukraine, particularly on demographic variables associated with immigration preferences.
-To address these concerns, we use optimal matching to balance the samples on observables and then reran the conjoint analysis on the matched sample.
-The results, illustrated in Figure A4 in the online Supplementary Materials, are consistent with our main findings reported above.
+To address these concerns, we used optimal matching to balance the samples on observables and then reran the conjoint analysis on the matched sample.
+The results, illustrated in Supplementary Figure A4, are consistent with the main findings reported above.

 Another objection relates to a possible alternative causal channel linking the war to immigrant preferences.
 Could it be that Ukrainians were increasingly preferred by our respondents because they felt sympathy for people who had to flee from an unprovoked and violent military assault, independent of the intensifying alliance with Ukraine?
 First and as shown in Figure 3, the penalty for Russian immigrants increases steadily over the days before and after the invasion, which clearly cannot be attributed to a decrease in humanitarian concerns for Russians.
 Second, we can rely on other data to see if humanitarian concerns systematically influence the reception of refugees, for which such concerns are obviously of greater relevance compared to immigrants.
-Indeed, refugees who were personally tortured or otherwise persecuted were preferred over other immigrants in prior experimental research (e.g., Bansak et al. 2016; Bansak et al. 2023).
-It is unclear, however, what to expect at the aggregate country-of-origin level, where other considerations (including foreign policy relations with the respondent's country) come into play as well (cf. Moise et al. 2023).
+Indeed, refugees who were personally tortured or otherwise persecuted were preferred over other immigrants in prior experimental research (e.g., Bansak, Hainmueller, and Hangartner 2016; 2023).
+It is unclear, however, what to expect at the aggregate country-of-origin level, where other considerations (including foreign policy relations with the respondent's country) come into play as well (cf. Moise, Dennison, and Kriesi 2023).